jantielens/esp32-energymon-169lcd/docs/developer/strip-upload-implementation.md

 1. **Constant memory usage** - 15-30KB regardless of image size
 2. **Automatic strip height adaptation** - Firmware reads actual dimensions from JPEG
 3. **Shared context pattern** - Prevents TJpgDec device pointer corruption
-4. **Client-side preprocessing** - All splitting/conversion done on PC/server
+4. **Client-side splitting/re-encoding** - Strips are generated client-side as baseline JPEG fragments
 5. **Graceful degradation** - Can fall back to single-file for small images

 ### When to Use